Commentary Part One: Is Baker College delivering “college in a can?” Why one Baker faculty member quit

-This is the first of a two-part commentary considering how college classes are designed and offered — and the teacher’s role — beginning with retired psychologist and former Baker College instructor James Woolcock’s rumination on why he left teaching at the Flint campus.
-A complementary second perspective is offered by retired teacher and EVM staff writer Harold C. Ford, found here.

-Baker-Flint is one of 11 Baker College campuses throughout Michigan.
-According to its profile on collegedata.com, the private for-profit institution enrolls 24,000 students statewide, 68 percent of them women, 77 percent white and 18 percent black, and offers 100 programs via on-campus, online and video delivery at the undergraduate and graduate level.
+Background: Baker-Flint is one of 11 Baker College campuses throughout Michigan.
+According to its profile on collegedata.com, the private not-for-profit institution enrolls 24,000 students statewide, 68 percent of them women, 77 percent white and 18 percent black, and offers 100 programs via on-campus, online and video delivery at the undergraduate and graduate level.
 According to the profile, 100 percent of 8,862 applicants in a recent year were accepted; that same site states 97 percent of grads were offered full-time employment within six months.
 Tuition and fees are listed as $11,250.
 Baker is accredited by the North Central Association of Colleges and Schools.

 In praise of “Grandma’s homemade soup”

-Note: Editor’s note: This is the first of a two-part commentary considering how college classes are designed and offered — and the teacher’s role — beginning with retired psychologist and former Baker College instructor James Woolcock’s rumination on why he left teaching at the Flint campus.
-A complementary second perspective is offered by retired teacher and EVM staff writer Harold C. Ford, found here.